 The Company's objective is to maintain sufficient liquid resources to meet operational requirements.
-As at June 30, 2013, the Company had cash of \$726,077 [March 31, 2013 - \$1,756,230].
-In addition, at June 30, 2013, the Company's working capital position was \$383,137 [2012 - \$1,548,636].
+As at December 31, 2013, the Company had cash of \$1,124,090 [March 31, 2013 - \$1,756,230].
+In addition, at December 31, 2013, the Company's working capital position was negative \$1,728,513].
 The working capital results from cash generated from equity financing activities and Prolieve revenues.
 The use of that capital has been primarily acquiring and commercializing Prolieve.
-The Company's financing activities during fiscal 2013 raised \$11,225,287 which enabled the Company to reduce accounts payable and other debt by over \$2 million.
 Accounts receivable is expected to increase as the Company adds customers each month.

 Currently our only source of revenues is from the sale of Prolieve control units and disposables within the United States.
 Consequently, we are dependent upon our sales and marketing efforts for the successful marketing of our Prolieve system.
-Revenues have grown each quarter of fiscal 2013 from zero, to \$313,281, to \$630,150 and \$862,538 in the final quarter of 2013 and \$1,311,251 in the first quarter of fiscal 2014.
 However, there can be no assurance that we will generate sufficient sales from our Prolieve system to achieve profitability, or provide additional funds to continue research and development of our technologies.

-The Company's continuing operations are dependent upon its ability to secure additional equity capital, divest assets or generate cash flow from operations in the future, none of which are assured.
+The Company's continuing operations are dependent upon its ability to secure additional capital, divest assets or generate cash flow from operations in the future, none of which are assured.
 There can be no assurances that the Company's activities will be successful or that sufficient funds can be raised in a timely manner.